oasis-open/odata-rapid/docs/rapid-pro-rsdl.md

 > `type Person` => GET `/v4/Rapid/Person`

-Executing `GET` should return list of the Persons in the database
+Executing `GET` should return the list of the Persons in the database

 ### Customization of the URI scheme